kyleshevlin/shevy/README.md

 @include content;
 ```

-This will output styles for all headings (`h1` to `h6`), several content tags (`p`, `ol`, `ul`, and `pre`), and set font-size and line-height for the `body` tag..
+This will output styles for all headings (`h1` to `h6`), several content tags (`p`, `ol`, `ul`, and `pre`), and set font-size and line-height for the `body` tag.
 However, you may find that the default settings don't suit your project.
 Shevy allows you to configure settings globally and/or at the component level.
 Here's how:

 ### Global